-US seizes pot-growing houses tied to China-based criminals
+U.S. seizes dozens of California pot-growing houses tied to China-based criminals

+Hundreds of federal and local law-enforcement agents have seized roughly 100 Northern California houses purchased with money wired to the United States by a Chinese-based crime organization and used to grow massive amounts of marijuana illegally.

-SACRAMENTO, Calif.
-(AP) — Hundreds of federal and local law enforcement agents have seized roughly 100 Northern California houses purchased with money wired to the United States by a Chinese-based crime organization and used to grow massive amounts of marijuana illegally, authorities said Wednesday.
+SACRAMENTO, Calif. — Hundreds of federal and local law-enforcement agents have seized roughly 100 Northern California houses purchased with money wired to the United States by a Chinese-based crime organization and used to grow massive amounts of marijuana illegally, authorities said Wednesday.

 The raids culminate a monthslong investigation focusing on dozens of Chinese nationals who bought homes in seven counties.
 Most of the buyers were in the country legally and came from as far away as Georgia, Illinois New York, Ohio and Pennsylvania, U.S. Attorney McGregor Scott said.